A Dallas Cowboys football blog

 Nick Ralston

 I would love to see the Cowboys make a FB a bigger part of the offense again.
-The run game has struggled since getting away from a true lead blocker and the may not be up to pre-2020 standards again for another year or two.
+The run game has struggled since getting away from a true lead blocker and the offensive line may not be up to pre-2020 standards again for another year or two.

 Assuming there is a fullback spot to be had, Nick Ralston and Sewo Olonilua will likely battle for it.
 I think Ralston makes more sense as a pure FB whereas Olonilua is a convert from RB, but that versatility could make Sewo more attractive.
 If either of these guys makes the roster, special teams play will be a critical component.